lyuziyang888-cloud/global-media-and-culture-review-/study-guides/README.md

 | 6 | Media capacity | [Unit 6 Review](unit-06-review.md) |
 | 7 | Location as soft power | [Unit 7 Review](unit-07-review.md) |

-Each short guide contains four parts: must-know concepts, best examples, tutorial questions and an exam answer pattern.
-Official tutorial exam questions are included only when they appear in the tutorial slides.
+Each guide is the first and shortest revision page for its unit.
+The fixed order is: must-know concepts, best examples, official tutorial exam practice when supplied, discussion questions and an exam answer pattern.
+Open other folders only to repair a specific gap.